vizdiff-io/vizdiff.io/README.md

 6. (In another terminal) start the frontend: `yarn frontend dev`

 You can also run `yarn test:all` to run all test suites.

+7. To test the webhook locally, go to [smee.io](https://smee.io/) and start a new channel.
+Then go to github > nav to project > settings > webhooks > add webhook and add the url of the smee channel you just made.
+Set the events to push-only and disable https, then click add.